 In September 2012, Clearstream Banking S.A. opened a hedge funds processing centre in Dublin, comprising a CBL branch, under the host supervision of the Central Bank of Ireland, and a subsidiary of CI performing the processing tasks on an outsourcing basis.
+During 2013, both the branch of Clearstream Banking S.A. and the subsidiary of CI moved from Dublin to Cork.
 The services provided to hedge funds include sending orders and receiving confirmations, instructing on customers' account at the register, receiving account statements and all shareholder information, as well as other administrative support activities.
+CFSI operations are currently on a low level and a restructuring is scheduled to be carried out in the fourth quarter of 2014.